EAGLE (program): License model

 Since EAGLE version 8.0.0, there are Premium, Standard, Free, and Student & educator editions, with the Standard and Premium versions sold on a monthly or annual subscription basis, requiring online reactivation at least every 14 days (30 days since version 9.0).

-In January 2020, EAGLE 9.5.2 was discontinued as a standalone product and is only licensed to users as a bundled item with an Autodesk Fusion 360 subscription.
+In January 2020, EAGLE 9.5.2 was discontinued as a standalone product and is only licensed to users as a bundled component with an Autodesk Fusion 360 subscription.

+In 2023, Autodesk announced that they will no longer sell nor support EAGLE after 7 June 2026.
+Up to this date, active Fusion 360 subscriptions with or without EAGLE Premium will continue to give access to Fusion 360 Electronics as well as EAGLE Premium functionality.

 Comparison of features for the various available editions:

 For comparison, the former (no longer obtainable) perpetual licensing scheme for EAGLE 7.x.x with costs referring to the 2016 prices for a single-user license:

 Community

 A large group of textual and video tutorials exists for beginners to design their own PCBs.

 The DIY electronics site SparkFun uses EAGLE and releases the EAGLE files for boards designed in-house.
 SparkFun Electronics is a company that has grown due to the hobbyist market exemplified by Make magazine and others.
 Many of these companies offer EAGLE part libraries which define schematic shapes, pinouts, and part sizes to allow for correct layout in the PCB layout editor.

 Other popular libraries include Adafruit, Arduino, SnapEDA, and Dangerous Prototypes, element14 (a subsidiary of Farnell, former owners of CadSoft) also have some libraries available from their site.

 Using ULPs to convert EAGLE .BRD files into Specctra-compatible design files (with file extension .DSN) it is possible to export designs for usage in conjunction with advanced external autorouters such as KONEKT ELECTRA, Eremex TopoR or Alfons Wirtz's FreeRouting.
 For further touching-up the finished designs in session format can be imported back into EAGLE via .SES to .SCR script file converters.